interview red flags that are a turn off for job candidates

 An interviewer trying to trip up a candidate is a big red flag that job seekers look out for.
 This type of interviewing tactic can be seen as disrespectful, aggressive and unprofessional.
 When an interviewer tries to trip up a candidate, it can come across as an attempt to make them feel uncomfortable or embarrassed in order to gain an advantage.

-It is important that interviewers remain respectful and professional when asking questions, they should avoid asking tricky questions or attempt to catch a candidate off guard.
+It is important that interviewers remain respectful and professional when asking questions, they should avoid asking tricky questions or attempting to catch a candidate off guard.
 Such tactics are counterproductive, as they could put a job seeker off wanting to work for the organisation in the future.

 Rather than trying to trip up a candidate, interviewers should aim to create a positive environment where candidates feel comfortable answering questions and expressing themselves.
 This will help employers get to know the true personality of the candidate, and make sure they’re the right fit for the role.